harutekku/Various-Markdown-Notes/x86/x86asm.md

 ### Symbols
 - Function labels can't have an underscore as the first character on x86-64 Linux
-  - On windows, function labels are prepended with the underscore
+  - On Windows, function labels are prepended with the underscore

 ### Parameters
 - Function parameters are passed in the `rdi`, `rsi`, `rdx`, `rcx`, `r8` and `r9`.
 Next parameters are passed on the stack in reverse order